open-telemetry/opentelemetry.io/content/en/blog/2024/getting-started-with-otelsql/index.md

 ---
 title:
-  Getting Started with otelsql, the OpenTelemetry instrumentation for Go SQL
+  Getting started with otelsql, the OpenTelemetry instrumentation for Go SQL
 linkTitle: Getting Started with otelsql
-date: 2024-02-24
+date: 2024-03-04
 author: '[Sam Xie](https://github.com/XSAM) (Cisco)'
 ---

-[otelsql](https://github.com/XSAM/otelsql) is an instrumentation library for the [`database/sql`](https://pkg.go.dev/database/sql) library for the Go programming language.
+[otelsql](https://github.com/XSAM/otelsql) is an instrumentation library for the [`database/sql`](https://pkg.go.dev/database/sql) library of the Go programming language.
 It generates traces and metrics from the application when interacting with databases.
 By doing that, the library allows you to identify errors or slowdowns in your SQL queries that potentially impact the performance of your